-The size of the \ac{GR}--\ac{Amaldi} meeting means that a large number of \acp{ECR} are expected to attend.
+The size of the \ac{GR}--\ac{Amaldi} meeting means that a large number of \acp{ECR} were expected to attend.
 At the meeting, many \acp{ECR} would present their work, attend presentations on topics outside of their main area, and interact with senior figures in the field.
-This makes the meeting an ideal setting for an Early Career Workshop while highlighting its benefits: Technical sessions would help orient attendees ahead of the diverse program of the main meeting, transferable-skills sessions would prepare attendees to make the most out of the main meeting, and networking opportunities would help them build connections to avoid feeling lost in the crowd of hundreds of attendees of the main meeting.
+This makes the meeting an ideal setting for an Early Career Workshop as well as highlighting the benefits of a Workshop: Technical sessions would help orient attendees ahead of the diverse program of the main meeting, transferable-skills sessions would prepare attendees to make the most out of the main meeting, and networking opportunities would help them build connections to avoid feeling lost in the crowd of hundreds of attendees of the main meeting.

 To ensure the Workshop was as accessible as possible, it was important to keep it economical~\cite{Agarwal:2022gno}.
 Being attached to the \ac{GR}--\ac{Amaldi} meeting meant that there would be no additional travel needed for attendees~\cite{Gokus:2024}.
 However, there would still be subsistence and accommodation costs, as well as registration for the \ac{GR}--\ac{Amaldi} meeting.
 It was decided that the Workshop would have no additional registration fee.
 Meeting costs were covered through sponsorship.
 This was sufficient to cover catering during the breaks, plus lunch on Thursday and Friday.
 Low-cost accommodation at the University of Glasgow was provided for the duration of the Workshop and \ac{GR}--\ac{Amaldi} meeting, and Workshop attendees were given priority in booking.
 Unfortunately, it was not possible to cover travel expenses for presenters.
 However, since many were attending the \ac{GR}--\ac{Amaldi} meeting anyway, this did not pose a major difficulty, and some presenters even agreed to travel to Glasgow despite not attending the main meeting.